DecisionsDev/odm-docker-kubernetes/azure/README.md

 kubectl cluster-info dump
 ```

-## Create the Postgresql Azure instance
+## Create the PostgreSQL Azure instance

 ### Create an Azure Database for PostgreSQL